Compare Offset Account Mortgages

 What is an offset mortgage?

-An offset mortgage is a type of home loan that allows you to use your savings to offset the balance of your mortgage.
-The interest you pay is based on the loan balance minus any savings in the offset account.
+An offset mortgage allows you to use your savings/operational accounts to offset the balance of your mortgage.
+The interest you pay is based on the loan balance minus any positive balances in the offset account(s).
 The key benefits of this type of loan are potentially lower interest payments and a shorter mortgage term.

 Offset mortgage in action